Key takeaways

 - Privacy implications.
 Each envelope shows the freelancer's full name, the client's full name as the issuer, and arrives at the address on the W-9.
 A residential mailbox in a shared apartment, a roommate situation, or a household with mixed personal-and-professional mail handling can mean the 1099 envelope is opened by the wrong person, lost in apartment-hallway clutter, or tossed with junk mail.

-- IRS matching-program risk.
-If the address on the freelancer's Form 1040 (filed in April) differs from the address on the 1099-NEC (issued in January), the IRS matching program flags the discrepancy, leading to a CP2000 letter the following spring.
+- IRS correspondence routing.
+If the address on the freelancer's Form 1040 (filed in April) differs from the address on the 1099-NEC (issued in January), IRS notices may not reach the freelancer, which means a missed 1099 envelope can lead to underreporting on the next Schedule C — and an income mismatch is what actually triggers a CP2000 underreporter notice.
 The fix is to keep the W-9 address and the 1040 address consistent, which means a freelancer who switches from a home address to a virtual address has to update both at the same time.

 The mid-year address change problem